verana-labs/verana-visualizer/README.md

 NEXT_PUBLIC_APP_LOGO=logo.svg
 ```

+- `NEXT_PUBLIC_BASE_URL` is the full URL where the application will be hosted (used for asset prefixing and base paths)
-- Logo file is expected at `public/logo.svg`.
+- Logo file is expected at `public/logo.svg`
-- These defaults are set in `Dockerfile` and Helm `values.yaml` for convenience.
+- These defaults are set in `Dockerfile` and Helm `values.yaml` for convenience

 ---